CaesarXInsanium/StructureInterpretationNotes/Notes/Procedures.md

   (iter 1 1))
 ```

-Expanding expression allows one to see the true \"shape\" of a procedure as it
+Expanding expression allows one to see the true **shape** of a procedure as it
 evaluates.
 Some have a diamond shape as the expression expands to the simplest
 term and then contracts as each term is evaluated.

 The expansion evaluation of a procedure is known as
-`deferred operations`{.verbatim} in which an is like as the program is being run
+`deferred operations` in which an is like as the program is being run
 this is the part where each function is being initial called.
 And then after
 that the evaluation of the value is the actual recursion.

 With the iterative function definition each time the recursive function is
 called it is being immediate evaluated before it can be called again.
 This is
-`iterative`{.verbatim} processes.
+`iterative` processes.
 In this method the state can be tracked with
 certain variables keeping track of when the process should end if at all.
 For is
 a for loop in most languages.